 5. Repeat the process with the third pallet to form three sides of a box.

-I thought I had finished at that stage, but due to the influence of my wife and mother, I eventually ending up painting them too.
-(See image at the top of page.)
+I thought I had finished at that stage, but due to the influence of my wife, I eventually ended up painting them too.

 Do you really need a gate on your pallet bin?